Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 - Abroad on-site certification can cost $1,000-$2,000 and consists of similar level training as on-site local.
 The difference in cost between local and abroad certification is primarily due to lower tuition in other countries.
 But, don’t forget the cost it takes to travel to another country.
 Besides the lower tuition cost, another plus to training abroad is the ability to become immersed in the local culture and environment.

-- Online certifications averages $250-$600 and is by far the cheapest option.
+- Online certifications cost between $200-$600 and is by far the cheapest option.
 However, when looking for online certification courses you’ll want to be on the lookout for a few things:

 - is the course accredited?